R2Northstar/NorthstarWiki/docs/modding/squirrel/Handling-threads-and-waits.md

   AddCallback_GameStateEnter( eGameState.Playing, MatchStart )
   }
  ```
- First, lets add our callback to the gamemodes core function.
+Then lets define the function matchstart and have it simply thread our two important functions.
  ```
  void Matchstart{
   thread delayannouncement()
   thread almostover()
  }
  ```
- then lets define the function matchstart and have it simply thread our two important functions
+This script waits 10 seconds, picks a player and announces that player as "it" however being `it` currently does nothing, we will define that later.
  ```
  void delayannouncement(){
   wait 10.0